Atorizil/TR-Reboot-Load-Removal/README.md

-# TR-Reboot-LR
-Load Removal for all 3 Tomb Raider Reboot Games
+Load Removal for all 3 Tomb Raider Reboot Games in one asl script for Trifect runs

 # Use
 1. In **LiveSplit**, **Right Click** anywhere and click **Edit Layout**